-In honor of Black History Month, gc2b is proud to present our fifth capsule collection, “Beyond The Gallery: Visions of Liberation”.
-Developed with the intention of cultivating and uplifting community, this capsule highlights the importance of radical artistic expression by elevating the works of 5 Black queer & trans creatives practicing different art mediums.
+In honor of Black History Month, gc2b proudly presented our fifth capsule collection, “Beyond The Gallery: Visions of Liberation”.
+Developed with the intention of cultivating and uplifting community, this capsule highlighted the importance of radical artistic expression by elevating the works of 5 Black queer & trans creatives practicing different art mediums.

 In our previous capsule collections, Marli Washington (Founder, CEO, & Designer) created his own designs & used the gc2b platform to raise money benefitting various organizations.
 This time, we are pivoting to using our platform to further growing artists’ reach and visibility, while celebrating the brilliance of Black creatives making waves in the visual arts.
 We know that art is not only a form of creative expression, but it is a radical act—one that is critical to all movements fighting for liberation, equity, and justice.
 As a Black/Latinx trans-owned business, this capsule deepens our contribution and commitment to this mission.

-100% of proceeds from “Beyond the Gallery” will be given directly to each artist featured in the capsule.
-Additionally, gc2b will be donating $1.50 for each unit sold to Black Trans Femmes in the Arts Collective (BTFA)—a community based arts organization dedicated to centering and supporting Black trans femme artists.
+100% of proceeds from “Beyond the Gallery” were given directly to each artist featured in the capsule.
+Additionally, gc2b donated $1.50 for each unit sold to Black Trans Femmes in the Arts Collective (BTFA)—a community based arts organization dedicated to centering and supporting Black trans femme artists.